noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

     - public subnet: deploy load balancers for balancing traffic in private subnets
       - all resources automatically receives public IP addrs
       - you must ensure all subnets are tags so k8s knows which are public and private

+#### vpc cni plugin

+- allows k8s pods to have the same IP addr inside the pod as they do on the VPC network
+  - enables interhost communication and allows k8s pods to have the same ip addr inside the pod as they do on the VPC network
+- provisions multiple network interfaces to a host instance
+  - each network interface has multple secondary ip addrs that get asigned IP addrs from the VPC pool
+  - the ip addrs are assigned to pods on the host and connects the network interfac eto the veth port created on the pod
+- every pod has a real, routable ip addr from the VPC and can easily communication with other pods, nodes or aws services
+- on the host ec2 instance
+  - cni modifies both the default routing table and the network interface routing table
+    - default routing table: routes traffic to pods
+    - network interface: has its own routing table for routing outgoing pod traffic
+  - each pod is assigned one of the network interfaces secondary ip addr